Check If a Variable Exists in Bash Using If Statement

 You can check if a variable exists using the -z option within the “if else” statement.
 The “if else” statement returns true when the variable is empty.
 It checks whether the variable is empty or not.
 With the help of -z operator, two distinct conditions can be built to check the existence of integer variables and string variables.

 To check the existence of an integer variable, you can use the -z operator within the if else statement.
+It checks if the variable value is empty.
 The below script is an example:

 #!/bin/bash